Business Sources - Places to Start

 "The North American Industry Classification System (NAICS) is the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy."

-IBISWorld: comprehensive industry reports and overviews, including:
+IBISWorld: comprehensive industry overviews, including:

 More Key Business Resources

 Other Business Resources:

 - Mergent Online Current reports and historical data on US and international public companies.
 Profiles include a business summary, recent news, up to 15 years of financial data, institutional holdings, inside owners, subsidiaries, major competitors, and more.

 - Hoovers… profiles of 18 million companies public and private worldwide.